-- O Listen more, talk less.
+- Listen more, talk less.

-- O No interrupting.
+- No interrupting.

 - Attempt to work with the ideas of others

 - Seek amicable resolution

 - No raised voices

+- Do not personalize

+- Embarrassing other board members

-- Rules for arguing?
+- Rules for disagreeing?

+- O Professionalism, civility, merits

-- O PUT IT ON THE AGENDA TO SEE BRIEFLY DISCUSS HOW YOU'VE DONE.
+- O PUT NORMS ON THE AGENDA TO SEE BRIEFLY DISCUSS HOW YOU'VE DONE.